Pyrrho-elis/chalkNote/README.md

    - Creates `blog.config.js` with default configuration (if needed)
    - Generates blog routes with clean, responsive templates
    - Supports light and dark themes
+   - **Renders rich Notion content** with images, code blocks, and more

 ---